Message from the Chancellor

 - Huey Hsiao, associate director, Office of Multicultural Affairs

-- Sheila Johnson-Willis, interim chief, equal opportunity & Title IX officer
+- Sheila Johnson-Willis, chief, equal opportunity & Title IX officer

 - Andrew S. London, professor of sociology, Maxwell School of Citizenship and Public Affairs